NextDose: A web-based Bayesian dose forecasting tool

 Methotrexate

-Methotrexate has additional specific values for observed urine pH and predicted CLcr
+Methotrexate has medicine specific values for observed urine pH and predicted CLcr

 CL L/h